k3z/gulp-nunjucks-browserify-poc/README.md

 ##Features

 - Templating thanks to [Nunjucks](https://mozilla.github.io/nunjucks/).
-- Custom data for templates thrue json files.
+- Custom data for templates in external json files.
 - Less compilation.
-- Dependencies handled with package.json and npm.
+- Client dependencies also handled with npm in package.json.
 - Import dependencies in your scripts with browserify and browserify-css.
 - Preview the resutls in real time in your browser thanks to gulp-watch and livereload.